AlgoCompSynth/AlgoCompSynth-One/JetPack5/README.md

     If there is an pre-existing AlgoCompSynth-One Mamba virtual environment, the script will re-use it.
 Otherwise, the script will prompt for a Mamba environment name to create.
 The default is `acs-1`, but you can use any name.
+This name will be assigned to the environment varible `MAMBA_ENV_NAME` in the install process.

     The script adds aliases to `.bash_aliases` and, if it exists, to `.zshrc`, aliasing `deac` to `mamba deactivate` and aliasing the enviroment name to `mamba activate $MAMBA_ENV_NAME`.
-So you will need to make sure the environment name does not conflict with another alias you have defined.
+So you will need to make sure your environment name does not conflict with another alias you have defined.

 5. Install the packages into the virtual environment.